 Blockchain isn’t only about bitcoin.
 The technology best known as the record-keeping system behind cryptocurrencies seems poised to play a broader role in business.
 Today, companies see an opportunity to use blockchain to track the movement of assets throughout their supply chains; overhaul back office systems; or electronically initiate and enforce contracts.
 Learn applications for your business from our industry experts.

-Keynote Speaker: Chris Groshong, CEO, Founder & Visionary, CoinStructive
+Keynote Speaker: Chris Groshong, President, CoinStructive

 As President of CoinStructive, a Bitcoin & Blockchain consulting firm located in San Diego, Chris has developed a nation-wide team that is furthering the development of cryptocurrency and blockchain adoption.
 With a focus on clarity, CoinStructive provides an obstacle-free transition for businesses and individuals who are interested in using cryptocurrencies or blockchain tech as part of their business strategy.
 They are solutions architects, problem solvers and help fill the gaps in your business model.
 CoinStructive’s fundamental goal is not only to help organizations reach theirs, but to do so in a way that empowers Founders, Boards and Entrepreneurs to make educated, well informed and confident business decisions.